|0128 ~ Phylloporia bistrigella|

 Resident.
 Locally common throughout mainland Britain.

-Recorded from a handful of sites in the western side of the county.
+Recorded from a handful of sites in the north and west of the county.

 Wingspan : M & F, 7-9mm.